Azure-Samples/azure-search-openai-demo/docs/deploy_features.md

 * In `infra/main.bicep`, change `chatGptModelName` to 'gpt-4' instead of 'gpt-35-turbo'.
 * You may also need to adjust the capacity above that line depending on how much TPM your account is allowed.

-## Using ada-3 embedding models
+## Using text-embedding-3 models

 By default, the deployed Azure web app uses the `text-embedding-ada-002` embedding model.
-If you want to use one of the ada 3 embedding models, you can do so by following these steps:
+If you want to use one of the text-embedding-3 models, you can do so by following these steps:

 * Run one of the following commands to set the desired model: